Rick Ley: Playing career

+Ley with the New England Whalers in the 1972-73 season.
+Ley was one of three Whalers to have their number retired with the team.

 Ley was drafted by the Toronto Maple Leafs in the third round (16th overall) in the 1966 NHL Amateur Draft.
-He played four seasons with the Maple Leafs (1968–69 to 1971–72) in the NHL before leaving to play with the New England Whalers of the WHA.
-He would remain with the Whalers' organisation in the WHA until that league folded in 1979.
+He played four seasons with the Maple Leafs (1968–69 to 1971–72) in the NHL before leaving to play with the New England Whalers of the WHA, which offered more money (he stated he was paid $18,000 in his last year with Toronto while making $78,000 in his first season with New England).
+He later stated his appreciation of the league, noting, “The league was knocked around by people, but remember the NHL, five-to-seven years after the merger, saw that half of the top ten scorers in the NHL were former WHA players.
+We helped make the first real changes in wages for pro hockey players and the players today, who were not even born then, have no idea how much the economics of the game today can trace their roots right back to the WHA.”
+He would remain with the Whalers' organization in the WHA until that league folded in 1979.
 The Whalers, along with three other teams from the WHA's remaining six, were absorbed into the NHL in 1979.
 Ley made the transition with the New England Whalers (who would become the Hartford Whalers) and finished his professional playing career in 1981.

 Ley spent six years as the Whalers' captain and was one of three players in Hartford Whalers' history to have his jersey number retired (#2), joining Gordie Howe and John McKenzie.
 Following the Whalers move to Raleigh, the Hurricanes ceased to honor Ley's #2 and McKenzie's #19, and returned the numbers to circulation, although #2 was re-retired by the Hurricanes, this time in honor of Glen Wesley.

 Ley and his wife Ellen have a daughter, Kathleen.